Common issues and resolutions for Power Apps

 For information about limitations and best practices when you use a Barcode control, see Scan a barcode.

-If you change the Title field for an entity that other entities reference through one or more lookups, an error will occur when you try to save the change.
-To work around this issue, remove any lookups to the entity for which you want to change the Title field, make the change, and then recreate the lookups.
-For more information about lookups, see Build a relationship between entities.
+If you change the Title field for a table that other tables reference through one or more lookups, an error will occur when you try to save the change.
+To work around this issue, remove any lookups to the table for which you want to change the Title field, make the change, and then recreate the lookups.
+For more information about lookups, see Build a relationship between tables.

 Apps that connect to on-premises SharePoint